Exterior of UMMC's South Entrance

 NICU, PICU and Advanced Heart Failure Teams

-The Neonatal Intensive Care Unit (NICU), and Pediatric Intensive Care Unit (PICU) comprise the mainstay of the resident's training in critical care medicine at UMMC.
+The Neonatal Intensive Care Unit (NICU) and Pediatric Intensive Care Unit (PICU) are essential elements of the resident's training in critical care medicine at UMMC.

-• Patients with severe medical and cardiac disease are admitted to the PICU.
-There is a general medical team and a cardiac critical care team covering 19 beds and handles over 1,100 admissions per year.
-We have a busy cardiac surgery team and have been named a as a Best Children's Hospital for Cardiology & Heart Surgery by US News & World Report.
+Patients with severe medical and cardiac disease are admitted to the PICU.
+There is a general medical team and a cardiac critical care team covering 19 beds; this team handles over 1,100 admissions per year.

 Full Term Nursery

-As second years, our residents rotate through the Mercy Full Term Nursery, with part of their month spent in the Full Term Nursery at the UMMC children's hospital.
+As second years, residents rotate through the Mercy Full Term Nursery.
+Part of their month is also spent in the Full Term Nursery at the UMMC children's hospital.

 Pediatric Emergency Department